 Pregnancy, childbirth and adoption are considered "qualifying events" under the FMLA and as such are governed by #5 above.
-Advanced sick leave shall only be granted for the portion of leave during which the employee is incapacitated.
+Accrued sick leave may be used to care for a child following childbirth or adoption, subject to the provisions of Article 11, Section 13.
+Parental Leave.